Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

 where $a,b=\{x,y,z\}$.
 Such an approach has been recently used for analyzing the SO coupling in NWs and good agreement with experiments has been obtained.\cite{Escribano}

-In Fig.~\ref{fig:Lande_anisotropy_effective} we show the mean value of the tensor elements $\overline {g}^{ab}_{SO}$ and the Rashba SO constant $\overline{\alpha}^y_R$ (defined in the same manner) for three different rotation planes.
-We observe that irrespective of the rotation plane, all elements $\overline {g}^{ab}_{SO}$ exhibit strong anisotropy with a two-fold symmetry, closely corresponding to the evolution of the SO coupling, shown in Fig.~\ref{fig:Lande_anisotropy_effective}(d-f) (with a bottom gate $\overline{\alpha}^x_R=0$ due to the symmetry along the $y$ axis and it is not shown).
+In Fig.~\ref{fig:Lande_anisotropy_effective} we show the mean value of the tensor elements $\overline {g}^{ab}_{SO}$ and the Rashba SO constant $\overline{\alpha}^y_R$ (defined in the same manner) for the rotation planes $xz$ and $xy$ characterizing by the two-fold anisotropy of $\gstar$.
+We observe that irrespective of the rotation plane, all elements $\overline {g}^{ab}_{SO}$ exhibit strong anisotropy with a two-fold symmetry, closely corresponding to the evolution of the SO coupling, shown in Fig.~\ref{fig:Lande_anisotropy_effective}(c-d) (with a bottom gate $\overline{\alpha}^x_R=0$ due to the symmetry along the $y$ axis and it is not shown).
 A similar two-fold symmetry with respect to the magnetic field direction has been recently observed in the Rashba SO coupling measured for suspended InAs NW.\cite{Ioro} In both cases, the symmetry arises from the bottom gate architecture, which induces a large SO coupling near the bottom facet, while the rotating magnetic field alters localization of the wave function, due to the orbital effects.
-Since $\overline{g}_{SO}^{zz}$ is rather sensitive to the spin polarization of electronic states than the orbital effects, we do not observe a direct correspondence between $\overline{g}_{SO}^{zz}$ and $\overline{\alpha}^y_R$ - compare Figs.~\ref{fig:Lande_anisotropy_effective}(c,f).

 It is noteworthy that $\overline{g}_{SO}^{xx}$ remains the most robust against the rotation in the $xy$ plane [see Fig.~\ref{fig:Lande_anisotropy_effective}(b)], and it dominates over other terms for the considered gate setup.
 This can be attributed to the large coupling constant $\overline{\alpha}^y_R$ induced by the bottom gate voltage and the broken symmetry with respect to the $x$-axis -- see Eq.~(\ref{gxx}).
 Finally, it should be emphasized that the off-diagonal tensor components are one order of magnitude smaller than the diagonal ones.
 This observation holds true for the considered bottom gate configuration, which preserves symmetry around the $y$ axis, but it may differ for more sophisticated gate configurations as presented in the next subsection.